code-distortion/realnum/README.md

 ***Note:*** When using Laravel you may set this in the package config file.
 See the [Laravel](#laravel) section below.

-Some locales use spaces when rendering numbers (eg. Swedish use spaces for the thousands separator). `format()` can return strings containing either non-breaking whitespace characters,  or regular space characters.
+Some locales use spaces when rendering numbers (eg. Swedish uses spaces for the thousands separator). `format()` can return strings containing either non-breaking whitespace characters,  or regular space characters.

 An example of non-breaking whitespace is UTF-8's `\xc2\xa0` character which is used instead of a regular `\x20` space character.
 There are others like `\xe2\x80\xaf` which is a 'narrow no-break space'.